xdutest/tabbycat/docs/install/render.rst

 Installing on Render
 ====================

 Render is a web hosting platform, similar to Heroku.
-Support for deploying Tabbycat to Render is currently **very experimental**.
-Please note:

-- Render provides a similar '1 click' method as to Heroku; e.g. it should be approachable to people without experience in deploying web applications
+Like Heroku, it provides a similar '1 click' method of deployment that should be approachable to people without experience in deploying web applications.
+Support for deploying Tabbycat to Render is currently **in beta**.

-- Although Tabbycat is setup to run within the free-tier of Render, you may need to add a credit card to your account in order to deploy Tabbycat
-- Tabbycat's performance on Render is not optimised.
-Don't use Render if you are going to have lots of people accessing your tab site
+.. admonition:: Warning
+  :class: warning

-- Render's free-tier database will **stop working and delete all your data after 90 days**.
+  The most important difference between Render and Heroku is that **after 90 days, Render's free-tier database will stop working and delete all your data**.
 If you want to keep your tab data around for the long term, you must backup your data and host it elsewhere after the tournament ends

-- Some Tabbycat functionality will not work (yet).
-As of the 14th of Feb, this includes:
-   - Automatic allocation of adjudicators and venues
-   - All email-related functionality
-   - Possibly some other stuff we haven't noticed yet
+Please also note:

+- Although Tabbycat is setup to run within the free-tier of Render, you may need to add a credit card to your account in order to create your account
+- While Render might run faster for small tournaments, we are unclear how well it runs at a larger scale and how best to employ Render's scaling tools

 To deploy to Render, follow the instructions below.

 1. Signup
 =========

 `Follow this link <https://dashboard.render.com/register?next=/>`_ and sign-up for the Render service.
 Login when finished, and navigate to your *Dashboard*.

 2. Create 'Redis'
 =================